 Particularly great for curly girls, Devacurl says to “apply a styler and scrunch wet curls upward for frizz-free definition and decreased drying time.”

-I can personally vouch for these anti-frizz sheets by Ouai.
-For particularly humid days, you can run the sheet over freshly styled hair to tame frizz and flyaways.
+For particularly humid days, run an anti-frizz sheet over freshly styled hair to tame frizz and flyaways.
 Another lesser-known hack you can use in a pinch?
 Try doing the same with a dryer sheet.